 Bred-and-Owned Champions In each breed class, special ribbons will be given to the highest placing bred-and-owned animal.
 Following the champion classes in each breed, a "Bred-and-Owned" champion will be selected, giving special recognition to project animals bred and owned by the exhibitors.
 Also, preceding the Supreme Champion classes, a Supreme Champion Bred-and-Owned class will be held.
-Exhibitor must own dam at time of lambing.
+Exhibitor must own dam at time of breeding and must be listed as the Breeder and Owner on the registration papers.

-- 1. Yearling Ram: Born on or after August 31, 2022 and on or before September 1, 2022.
+- 1. Yearling Ram: Born on or after August 31, 2022 and on or before September 1, 2023.
 Yearlings cannot have more than four permanent teeth. - 2.
-Senior Ram Lamb: Born on or after September 1, 2022 and on or before December 31, 2022. - 3.
-Intermediate Ram Lamb: Born on or after January 1, 2023 and before February 15, 2023 - 4.
-Junior Ram Lamb: Born on or after February 16, 2023. - 5.
+Senior Ram Lamb: Born on or after September 1, 2023 and on or before December 31, 2023. - 3.
+Intermediate Ram Lamb: Born on or after January 1, 2024 and before February 15, 2024. - 4.
+Junior Ram Lamb: Born on or after February 16, 2024. - 5.
 Pair of Ram Lambs: Consists of 2 ram lambs of each age or a combination of 2 ages. - 6.
-Aged Ewe: Born before September 1, 2021 Can only be shown if it is the only animal that the delegate has to bring to the 4-H Sheep Activity. - 7.
-Yearling Ewe: Born on or after August 31, 2021 and on or before September 1, 2022.
+Aged Ewe: Born before September 1, 2022 Can only be shown if it is the only animal that the delegate has to bring to the 4-H Sheep Activity. - 7.
+Yearling Ewe: Born on or after August 31, 2022 and on or before September 1, 2023.
 Yearlings cannot have more than four permanent teeth. - 8.
 Pair of Yearling Ewes: Consists of two yearling ewes. - 9.
-Senior Ewe Lamb: Born on or after September 1, 2022 and on or before December 31, 2022. - 10.
-Intermediate Ewe Lamb: Born on or after January 1, 2023 and on or before February 15, 2023. - 11.
-Junior Ewe Lamb: Born on or after February 16, 2023. - 12.
+Senior Ewe Lamb: Born on or after September 1, 2023 and on or before December 31, 2023. - 10.
+Intermediate Ewe Lamb: Born on or after January 1, 2024 and on or before February 15, 2024. - 11.
+Junior Ewe Lamb: Born on or after February 16, 2024. - 12.
 Pair of Ewe Lambs: Consists of 2 ewe lambs any age or a combination of 2 ages. - 13.
 Pair of Lambs: Consists of one ram and one ewe lamb of the same breed, shown in previous classes.
 (Note: Pair of Lambs does not need to be Bred and Owned) - 14.
 Exhibitor's Flock: Consists of one ram and two ewes of the same breed, shown in previous classes.
 (Note: Exhibitor's Flock does not need to be Bred and Owned) - 15.
 State Flock: Entered day of show.
 Class needs two or more delegates to participate.
 Consists of one ram and three ewes, any age of the same breed, shown in previous classes.
 Note: State Flock does not need to be Bred and Owned. - 16.
 Best Fleeced Animal: Each exhibitor showing Wool Breeds may enter ONE animal in the Best Fleeced Class, shown in previous classes.
 Best Fleeced Animal classes may be entered on the day of the show. - 17.
 Market Lamb: Class may be divided.
 Wether and ewe lambs entered in this class may not be shown in any breed class.
 No ram lambs are accepted.
-All market lambs must have eartag or tattoo. - 18.
+All market lambs must have ear tag or tattoo. - 18.
 Lead Line: See Lead Line page for Rules and Regulations.
 This class must be pre-entered on entry forms.